Pathoschild/smapi-mod-dump/source/~Denifia/SendItems/readme.md

 ﻿**Send Items** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you send items to your other farmers (saved games) or other farmers from around the world (online friends).

+Compatible with Stardew Valley 1.3.

 Sending 5 stone to myself...
 ![](Screenshots/animation-send.gif)

 Receiving the 5 stone in the mail...
 ![](Screenshots/animation-receive.gif)

-Compatible with Stardew Valley 1.2+ on Windows and Mac.
-I've not tested on Linux.

 ## Contents
 * [Installation](#installation)